-This research is investigating how professional perspectives, boundaries and relationships affect how overweight and obesity prevention is incorporated into health services.
-The project will examine how key stakeholders such as policy makers, managers, clinicians and consumers perceive preventive care and how these perceptions may enable or block prevention activity.
-The focus will be on non-admitted health services for adults.
+This research investigated how professional perspectives, boundaries and relationships affect how overweight and obesity prevention is incorporated into health services.
+The project examined how key stakeholders such as policy makers, managers, clinicians and consumers perceive preventive care and how these perceptions may enable or block prevention activity.
+The focus was on non-admitted health services for adults.

-This qualitative study involves interviews and observations with clinicians in the ACT.
-The study will approach the question, ‘Why aren’t health professionals telling us we’re getting fat?’ from a number of perspectives, including:
+Our qualitative study involved interviews and observations with clinicians in the ACT.
+The study approached the question, ‘Why aren’t health professionals telling us we’re getting fat?’ from a number of perspectives, including:

 - Do health professionals feel comfortable raising the issues of weight?
-Routinely weighing all patients and asking about nutrition and physical activity has been shown to have a positive impact on health, yet health professionals don’t routinely weigh people or ask them about food and physical activity.
+Routinely weighing all patients and asking about nutrition and physical activity has been shown to have a positive impact on health, yet health professionals do not routinely weigh people or ask them about food and physical activity.